lewismj/cucumber/Readme.md

 ## Introduction

-Many Scala projects will use the FlatSpec for their BDD like testing.
+Many Scala projects will use FlatSpec for their BDD like testing.
 Some teams prefer the separation of Feature files from the code.

 The support for Cucumber with Scala is quite mixed.
 There is an existing plugin [xsbt-cucumber-plugin][1] but this plugin has a few issues.